 Trademark and Logo Policy

-This trademark policy is based on the Ubuntu trademark policy and published under the CC-BY-SA license.
+This Trademarks and Logos use policy (the "Policy") is based on the Ubuntu trademark policy and published under the CC-BY-SA license.
 You are welcome to base your own project trademark policies off it, just let others use your changes and give credit to the Ubuntu project as the original source!

-The objective of the Symfony trademark policy is to encourage widespread use of the Symfony trademarks by the Symfony community while controlling that use in order to avoid confusion on the part of Symfony users and the general public, to maintain the value of the image and reputation of the trademarks and to protect them from inappropriate or unauthorised use.
+The objective of the Policy is to encourage widespread use of the Symfony trademarks by the Symfony community while controlling that use in order to avoid confusion on the part of Symfony users and the general public, to maintain the value of the image and reputation of the trademarks and to protect them from inappropriate or unauthorised use.

 The sections below describe what is allowed, what isn't allowed, and cases in which you should ask permission.

 If you have any doubt, please contact us and a member of our trademark's team will be in touch with you shortly.

 If you are aware a breach or misuse of the Symfony trademarks in any way, we would appreciate you bringing this to our attention.
 Please contact us so that we can investigate this further.

 SensioLabs owns several verbal trademarks containing in whole or part the words "Symfony" and/or "SF".

 Any verbal mark starting with the letters "Symfony", "Symf", or "SF" is sufficiently similar to one or more of the trademarks that permission will be needed in order to use it.

 All verbal trademarks of SensioLabs, all distinctive signs used in commerce by SensioLabs to designate his products or services related to Symfony are collectively referred to as the "Trademarks".